COVID-19 Vaccination Update at 1 September 2021

 - Call – our team are available for taking calls for those people who do not have the confidence to book over the website, and are not on MyIndici.
 We ask that you keep these calls away from our peak call times and call after 2pm (NB: we have someone on our phones until 5.30pm each day)

-Important note: We ask that you if you are registered on our patient portal, MyIndici, or can use our website, please do so to book, rather than calling, as this will unnecessarily limit our ability to answer calls for those requiring urgent medical care.
+Important note: We ask that if you are registered on our patient portal (MyIndici), or can use the BookMyVaccine site, or our website, please do so to book rather than calling, as this will unnecessarily limit our ability to answer calls for those requiring urgent medical care.

 Supply of the vaccinate is not guaranteed!
 We expect that there may be delays in getting vaccines, we ask for your patience if we need to reschedule your appointment at any time – this is totally out of our control, responsibility sits with the Ministry of Health and CCDHB.